-Mark your calendar!
-This October, Mystic Seaport Museum, in partnership with Tate, London, will host an exhibition devoted to the watercolors of J.M.W.
+The Mystic Seaport Museum, in partnership with Tate, London, is hosting an exhibition devoted to the watercolors of J.M.W.
 Turner (1775-1851), one Britain’s greatest painters.
 Mystic Seaport Museum will be the only North American venue for the exhibition.

 The exhibition at the Museum – divided into six thematic sections – focuses on the critical role played by watercolors in defining Turner’s deeply personal style.